PARK(ing) Day: Applicant FAQs

-How large can my park be?
+How large can my installation be?

 Are there restrictions on how tall items can be?

-How can I protect or enclose my spot?
+Can I protect or enclose my installation?

-Are there time restrictions?
+Are there time restrictions for PARK(ing) Day?

 Have fun and be creative!
 You could make the space comfortable by putting out tables and chairs or invite people to play games or set up a table with arts and crafts.
 Feel free to test the limits of your creativity, but please refrain from putting out banners, charcoal grills, canopies, and amplified sound.
-More information on what may or may not be allowed can be found in our guidelines.
+More information on what may or may not be allowed can be found in our guidelines (coming soon!).

-Who else is involved in PARK(ing) day?
+Who else is involved in PARK(ing) Day?

 How can I let people know what I'm doing?

-Is my park considered a "parklet?"
+Is my pop-up park considered a "parklet?"

 No, but the park you create for PARK(ing) Day is a great way to test out an idea for a parklet.
 Parklets (and streateries) are mini-parks inspired by PARK(ing) Day pop-up parks.
 While PARK(ing) Day parks can only last for a couple days, parklets and streateries are designed as longer-term re-uses of a parking space.
 Check out Seattle's Parklet and Streatery Program website to learn more.